 4. File Names

-Birme.net does have the option to rename your files which can help with your SCO optimisation, however, I do find that this can be a bit glitchy and prevent you from saving your files sometimes. to get around the glitch you can add ‘-x’ at the end of your filename, it won’t hurt your SEO and can be a huge time saver.
+Birme.net does have the option to rename your files which can help with your SCO optimisation, however, you must add ‘-xx’ at the end of your filename as this is where the numbers will go.
+Your images will not download without that.
 If you have a Mac, you might consider renaming your files in the Finder options instead.

 5. Save your optimised images